-Spires & Stiles walk
+Spires & stiles walk

 The landscape feels very rural with large cropped fields, intact hedgerows and scattered game coverts linked with a good network of field paths and rural lanes.

-Coton in the Elms Derbyshire
+Lullington Road, Coton-in-the-Elms, DE12 8EP Coton in the Elms Derbyshire

 Points of Interest

-Grangewood is a 40ha woodland planted in 1997 with native trees and shrubs.
+A 40ha woodland planted in 1997 with native trees and shrubs.
 Walking, riding (by permit) and fishing are all available on the site.

-Top Tree and Long Close Woods cover 80ha and were planted by the Woodland Trust in 1996.
+Between them, these woods cover 80ha and were planted by the Woodland Trust in 1996.
 An area has been left next to Grangewood Ancient Wood to enable natural regeneration of the existing wood.

-Rosliston is mentioned in the Domesday Book as Redlauestun meaning “farm of Hrolf”.
+The village is mentioned in the Domesday Book as Redlauestun meaning “farm of Hrolf”.
 Until 1875, Rosliston was part of the parish of Walton.

-The name Coton-in-the-EIms is derived from “all the cottages in the elms”.
+The village name is derived from “all the cottages in the elms”.
 Sadly, following the outbreak of Dutch Elm Disease in the 1970s, few of the elms which gave the village its name remain.